 Generally, to use the 'other' method, you simply subtract your cost base (what the asset cost you) from your capital proceeds (how much you sold it for).
 The amount of proceeds left is your capital gain.
 For some types of CGT events, a cost base is not relevant.
-In these cases, the particular CGT event explains the amounts to use.
+See appendix 1 for the amounts to use.